karamarnell/developers/app/docs/0.2.x/territory_language_information.md

 ### Minimal Listening Footprint

-By default since its 0.12.0 release, Kong will only accept requests from the local interface, as specified in its default `admin_listen` value:
+By default since its 0.12.0 release, Qordoba will only accept requests from the local interface, as specified in its default `admin_listen` value:

 ```